kierdavis/argparse/README.md

 argparse
 ========

-An alternative argument parsing library for Go
+An alternative argument parsing library for Go.

+## License

+This project is licensed under the [MIT license](https://github.com/kierdavis/argparse/blob/master/LICENSE).